staabm/staabm.github.io/_posts/2023-05-06-racing-rector.md

   fileName: "racing-rector"
 ---

-The next episode of the PHP performance series:
+The next episode of the [PHP performance series](https://staabm.github.io/archive.html#performance):

 After bringing a performance boost to PHPStan in [Speedzember](https://staabm.github.io/2022/12/23/phpstan-speedzember.html) and a side step in [Diff Speeding](https://staabm.github.io/2023/05/01/diff-speeding.html) lets have a look how the fastest Rector version ever was created.

 ## Kick start

-If you are interessted in how I start a performance investigation, please read the previous mentioned articles beforehand.
+If you are interested in how I start a performance investigation, please read the previous mentioned articles beforehand.
 They will give you a idea on how I approach such a task.

 ### symfony GlobResource